tydarnell/GeneticMediation/README.md

 ## Overview

-`GeneticMediation` was created as part of the UNC Wu lab project **Constructing Causal Mediation Pathways For Multi-Level Genomic Data**
+`GeneticMediation` was created as part of the [UNC Wu Lab](http://diwulab.web.unc.edu/) project **Constructing Causal Mediation Pathways For Multi-Level Genomic Data**

-`GeneticMediation` provides methods for cleaning and processing data from the ROSMAP study and preparing it for causal mediation analysis.
+`GeneticMediation` provides methods for cleaning and processing data from the [ROSMAP](https://www.synapse.org/#!Synapse:syn3219045) study and preparing it for causal mediation analysis.

 The documentation pdf can be viewed [here](https://tydarnell.github.io/GeneticMediation_1.1.0.pdf)